Peru's new Marxist PM says 'don't worry' as chances of radical policy shift rise | Politics

 Peru's new Marxist PM says 'don't worry' as chances of radical policy shift rise

-Sources close to Castillo before his swearing-in had said the economy minister role would likely go to Pedro Francke, a moderate left-leaning economist, who had helped soften the outsider candidate's image.
+Political wrangling between the radical leftwing arm of his Free Peru party and more centrist allies followed his win.
+Sources close to Castillo before his swearing-in had said the economy minister role would likely go to Pedro Francke, a moderate left-leaning economist who had helped soften the outsider candidate's image.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)